You want smart political talk without the meltdowns?

 It's insane.

-Um last word, sir.
+Last word, sir.

-And uh and he's the one that surprised me.
+And he's the one that surprised me.

-He went to um Normandy in France a few years ago, and he saw the beaches of Normandy.
+He went to Normandy in France a few years ago, and he saw the beaches of Normandy.

 So our kids surprise us sometimes.

-They don't want to share a lot of things with you, but you can see they're learning, they see what you're doing, and they copy off that, and then they you know, they pleasantly surprise us.
+They see what you're doing and they copy off that and then they pleasantly surprise us.

-Yeah, you know, uh I'll tell you this.
+You know, I'll tell you this.

-Uh anyway, George, appreciate the call, my friend.
+Anyway, George, appreciate the call, my friend.

 Well, John, no, it doesn't.

-I mean, is there going to have to be U.S. taxpayer money that helps the United States?
+So back on the loss and damage fund, though, I mean, is there going to have to be U.S. taxpayer money that helps the United States?

-And presumably the United States is going to have to be one of the nations that contributes.
+And presumably, the United States is going to have to be one of the nations that contributes.

 The American people already do an enormous amount around the world.

-And you look at the program we've done, you know, what we did with uh AIDS in Africa or what we did with uh President Obama to deal with uh Ebola and so forth.
+And you look at the program we've done, you know, what we did with AIDS in Africa or what we did with President Obama to deal with Ebola and so forth.

-So we're we're on deck.
+So we're on deck.

 I mean, we're in the fight.

-The next closest to us is China at what, 16 or so trillion?
+The next closest to us is China at, what, $16 or so trillion?

 We have to step up to lead.

-And but we have to also demand everybody else is at the table.
+But we have to also demand everybody else is at the table.

 It is common but differentiated.